 It is often quite advantageous to access persistent data with a high referencing rate and a relatively low modification rate via some caching mechanism. @enterprise provides a convenient caching API for such purposes.
-Caches of arbitrary objects can be constructed via the CacheFactory.
-Cluster wide caches should be constructed via calling com.groiss.util.ds.Caches.getClusteredCache().
+Caches of arbitrary objects can be constructed via the com.groiss.cache.CacheFactory.
+Cluster wide caches should be constructed via calling Caches.getClusteredCache.

-While cache loading and cache access operations must be explicitly provided by the user, the CacheFactory provides a range of options to parametrize the more technically involved cache aspects like size limits, expiration lifetime or context and cluster awareness.
+While cache loading and cache access operations must be explicitly provided by the user, the com.groiss.cache.CacheFactory provides a range of options to parametrize the more technically involved cache aspects like size limits, expiration lifetime or context and cluster awareness.

-The Cache instances returned by the factory can be used like ordinary Map objects to a large extent.
+The Cache instances returned by the factory can be used like ordinary java.util.Map objects to a large extent.